 Retargeting is the process of showing relevant social media ads to customers or potential customers who have browsed your website—and possibly already bought from you.

 Maybe your customers have viewed a particular product but need a little more convincing to buy?
 Or perhaps an enticing offer or discount would win them over?

 Retargeting allows you to do this on channels like Facebook and Instagram, which your customers are probably using regularly.

 B2C marketing tips in a rapidly changing economy

-Thanks—or is it no thanks?—to the coronavirus outbreak, consumer psychology has changed drastically in recent months.
+Thanks—or is it no thanks?—to the coronavirus outbreak, consumer psychology has changed drastically.